 On top of a camp and humourous grab-bag of art history and archival video, Waples-Crowe inserts his own image as a counter to many decades of Aboriginal erasure from popular narratives of ski slopes and infrastructure.

-On display 9th July until early 4th August
+On display 9th July - 4th August

 Anniversary of the Australian Aboriginal Flag

-On display 9th July until early 4th August
+On display 9th July - 4th August

 Anniversary of the Australian Aboriginal Flag